 where the z argument is the real number at which you want to evaluate the Gauss function.

 The above chart on the right shows the Gauss Function for values of z between -6 and +6.

 In the spreadsheets below, the Excel Gauss function is used to evaluate this function for four different values of z.

-Further details and examples of the Excel Gauss function are provided on the Microsoft Office website.
+For further details and examples of the Excel Gauss function, see the Microsoft Office website.

 If you get an error from the Excel Gauss Function, this is likely to be one of the following: